 How does Black Widow fit into the MCU?

-Eagle-eyed viewers will have noticed the inconvenient fact that (spoiler alert for the two or three people who haven’t seen Avengers: Endgame) Black Widow was one of the high-profile casualties of the final Avengers movie.
-The new film isn’t messing around with continuity, however, because it’s set some time in the aftermath of Captain America: Civil War, when Natasha Romanoff is living as a fugitive after helping Captain America and Bucky Barnes (the Winter Soldier) escape the authorities.
+Eagle-eyed viewers will have noticed the inconvenient fact that Black Widow was one of the high-profile casualties of Endgame.
+The new film isn’t messing around with continuity, however, because it’s set some time in the aftermath of Captain America: Civil War, when Natasha is living as a fugitive after helping Cap and Bucky Barnes (the Winter Soldier) escape the authorities.

-Beyond what’s in the trailer?
 Not a lot.
 This is Marvel, after all, a studio well known for not giving away unnecessary plot details.
-With Black Widow being such a popular character, however – along with the fact MCU movies tend to get sequels – we can’t help wondering if this will be an excuse to bring the deceased Natasha Romanoff back into the wider Marvel continuity, much as Avengers: Endgame provided a way back for Tom Hiddleston’s Loki.
+However, with Black Widow being such a popular character – along with the fact MCU movies tend to get sequels – we can’t help wondering if this will be an excuse to bring the deceased Natasha Romanoff back into the wider Marvel continuity, much like Endgame provided a way back for Tom Hiddleston’s Loki.

 Can Black Widow continue the MCU's form?

 A Black Widow movie is the right move for Marvel after Avengers: Endgame.
-The stakes of the MCU need to dial back a bit before they can escalate to that level again, and a movie that at last explores Natasha's origins feels like a dead cert.
-The quality of the ensemble cast, too, speaks to how well Marvel Studios is regarded right now – everyone wants to be part of it.
+The stakes of the MCU need to be dialled back a bit before they can escalate to that level again, even though they've been ramped up in the meantime by Spider-Man: Far From Home's and WandaVision's respective endings.